Understanding the Basics: What is AI?

 Types of AI Technologies Used Today

-- Machine Learning (ML): A subset of AI that enables systems to learn and improve from experience without being explicitly programmed.
-It is commonly used in recommendation systems, fraud detection, and image recognition.
+- Machine Learning (ML): It is a subset of AI that enables a system to develop capabilities through experience without being explicitly programmed for the same task.
+It is popularly used in recommendation systems, fraud detection, and image recognition.

-- Natural Language Processing (NLP): The technology behind language understanding and generation.
-NLP is crucial in applications such as chatbots, virtual assistants, and language translation services.
+- Natural Language Processing (NLP): A technology that understands and generates language.
+NLP is critical in chatbots, virtual assistants, and language translation.

-- Computer Vision: AI’s ability to process and interpret visual data from the world, used in everything from facial recognition to autonomous vehicles.
+- Computer Vision: This MP3AI system ability to extract and interpret visual data from the world is invoked in anything from recognizing faces to enabling autonomous driving.

-Each of these technologies plays a unique role in automating and improving business operations, with machine learning and natural language processing being particularly influential in recent innovations.
+Each of these technology plays a distinctive role in automating and making business operations smoother, with machine learning and natural language processing being particularly influential in recent innovations.

 What is Generative AI?